University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 For this practical we will use Microreact to visulise the phylogenomic tree.
 It is important to understand that many other tools exist to visualise trees such as FigTree and iTOL.

+Step 1: Prepare files for Microreact

+Microreact requires two files:
+1. A phylogenomic tree in Newick format (`.nwk` or `.tre`)
+2. A metdata CSV file with a column names `id` matching the sample names in the tree

 # **7. Overlay genotyping data and epidemiological data for interpretation – “genomic epidemiology”**